Optional cookies help us improve Palette. Cookie policy

 A session is the unit of work in Palette Desktop.
 It's what makes it safe to share a workspace with your team.

 When you start a session, Palette Desktop creates a clone of your workspace.
 The agent works inside the clone.
-Nothing touches the main folder until you decide it should.
+Nothing touches the main workspace folder until you decide it should.

 That clone is the sandbox.
 You can try things, throw things out, start over.
 Whatever happens in a session stays in the session until you save it back.